Deformed Special Relativity with an energy barrier of a minimum speed: Transformations of space-time coordinates in the presence of the ultra-referential

-1) {\it the constancy of the speed of light $c$.}
+1) the constancy of the speed of light $c$.

-2) {\it the non-equivalence (asymmetry) of the reference frames, i.e., we cannot exchange the speed $v$ (of $S^{\prime }$) for $-v$ (of $S_V$) by the inverse transformations, since we cannot find the rest for $S^{\prime}$} (see Fig.1).
+2) the non-equivalence (asymmetry) of the reference frames, i.e., we cannot exchange the speed $v$ (of $S^{\prime }$) for $-v$ (of $S_V$) by the inverse transformations, since we cannot find the rest for $S^{\prime}$ (see Fig.1).
+Such an asymmetry was explored by means of speed transformations of SSR in a previous paper\cite{3}.

-3) {\it the covariance of the ultra-referential $S_V$ (background frame) connected to an unattainable minimum limit of speed $V$} (Fig.1).
+3) the covariance of the ultra-referential $S_V$ (background frame) connected to an unattainable minimum limit of speed $V$ (Fig.1).